Kilka74/BoutiqueLM_HW/README.md

 This Repository contains a code to a model to train it on dataset like the [TinyStories paper](https://arxiv.org/abs/2305.07759).
 I implement pre-norm Transformer decoder with only Masked Self-Attention, like in original paper, add [Rotary Embeddings](https://blog.eleuther.ai/rotary-embeddings/) and [RMSNorm](https://arxiv.org/pdf/1910.07467.pdf).
 Also I set gradient accumulation equal to 4.
 Number of tokens the model was trained on was set to 5 billions.
+For generating stories I've implemented nucleus sampling (see train.py)

 I have used following hyperparameters: